meltano/sdk/docs/dev_guide.md

 **Development Overview:**

-_Developing with `tap-base` requires overriding three classes:_
+_Developing with `tap-base` requires overriding just two classes:_

 1. The tap:
-    - `TapBase` - _The core base class for taps.
-This class governs naming, configuration, and core capability mapping._
+    - `TapBase` - _The core base class for all taps.
+This class governs configuration, validation, and stream discovery._
 2. The connection.
 You have three choices of connection base class when designing your tap:
     - `GenericConnectionBase` - _The base class for generic-type connections.
 This class is responsible for making a connection to the source, sending queries, and retrieving metadata._
     - `DiscoverableConnectionBase` - _The base class for 'discoverable' connections.
 Inherits from `GenericConnectionBase` and adds capabilities for stream metadata discovery._
     - `DatabaseConnectionBase` - _The base class for database-type connections.
 Inherits from `DiscoverableConnectionBase` and sdds specialized functionality for database-type connections._
 3. The stream.
+For the stream base class, you have three options depending on the type of data source you are working with.
-    - `TapStreamBase` - _The base class for streams.
+    - `TapStreamBase` - _The **generic** base class for streams.
+This class is responsible for replication and bookmarking._
+    - `DatabaseStreamBase` - _The base class for streams.
+This class is responsible for replication and bookmarking._
+    - `APIStreamBase` - _The base class for streams.
 This class is responsible for replication and bookmarking._

 **Detailed Instructions:**